melonproject-archive/documentation/chapters/factory.md

 #### Modifiers

-modifier step(uint8 n)
+`modifier componentNotSet(address _component)`

-This modifier enables a function to manage and enforce an order in executing specific steps.
-The modifier requires the parameter `n` which represents the ordinal number of the current step and that the provided `n` is the next consecutive ordinal number after the previously registered step ordinal.
-Then, the functionality of the implementing function is executed.
-Finally, the current step ordinal `n` is registered for assessment by any successive step.
+This modifier enables a function to enforce the single execution of the implementing function and is evaluated prior the executing the implementing function's functionality.
 &nbsp;

 #### Events